 Have you ever felt like the harder you try to get something the harder it is to actually get?
-Like when you spent the first 3 years of high school trying to be your sexiest self to reel in someone of the opposite sex.
-Then your senior year you decided to just give up and have fun when all of a sudden you meet a special someone?
+Like when you spent the first 3 years of high school trying to be your sexiest self to reel in someone you found attractive.
+Then your senior year you decided to just give up and have fun and be your natural sweatpants-wearing self and then, BAM, you meet the love of your life?
+(Well, at least the love of your senior year.)
 Of course, this is an example, but I’m hoping you know what I mean.
-Well, that’s kind of how this worked for my family and I. For years we wanted more money.
+Well, that’s kind of how this worked for my family and me.
+For years we wanted more money.
 We stressed over lack of money.
-Then, one day we decided to put our focus on other things and one day we woke up and realized we had generated $40,000 … on accident.
-The thing is, you can do it on purpose.
-Here’s how…
+Then, one day we decided to put our focus on other things that were more important to us and one day we woke up and realized we had generated $20,000 … on accident.
+If you like the idea of doing this on purpose…listen up.

 *This post may contain affiliate links.
 I may earn a commission on recommendations at no cost to you.

 Yeah, so before we dive into how you can start to lower your cost of living, let’s go over how in the wide world we actually started freeing up over $20,000 per year!